There’s an old sales joke that goes like this: A sales team’s success is known by three things:

 - Lastly, divide this number of deals by the average conversion rate for each stage.

-5. Define the KPIs to measure the performance of your sales pipeline
+5. Measure the health of your sales pipeline by defining your KPIs

-- Number of new leads per month – the average number of prospects tagged as Sales Qualified Leads (SQL) and/or Sales Accepted Leads (SAL) every month.
+- Number of new leads per month – The average number of prospects tagged as Sales Qualified Leads (SQL) and/or Sales Accepted Leads (SAL) every month.

-- Number of deals – the number of SQLs the team or an individual seller is currently engaging.
+- Number of deals – The number of SQLs the team or an individual seller is currently engaging.

 - Pipeline value – This indicates the value of the opportunities in your pipeline.
 Knowing this will help you accurately forecast your goals, and be better prepared to reach them.
 To calculate pipeline value, start with the number of deals in your pipeline.
-Then, multiply that by your average deal size.eg: 40 deals x $5,000 average deal size = $200,000.
+Then, multiply that by your average deal size.
+Example: 40 deals x $5,000 average deal size = $200,000.

 - Monthly Recurring Revenue (MRR) – The amount of predictable revenue a company expects to generate every month.
 This is most common in subscription-based businesses.